 Perchance Theatre at Cupids

-Led by Artistic Director, Danielle Irvine, Perchance Theatre at Cupids produces and presents classical theatre each summer in Cupids, Newfoundland and Labrador.
+Led by artistic director Danielle Irvine, Perchance Theatre produces and presents classical theatre with a focus on Shakespeare each summer in Cupids, Newfoundland and Labrador, Canada.

 Perchance Theatre features some of the province’s best stage actors and captures stories reminiscent of John Guy’s England, particularly what the settlers might have seen, heard, or written about in 1610.

-Now embarking upon its sixth season, Perchance Theatre has presented 12 productions to critical acclaim and has grown considerably.
-We continue to provide established and emerging artists an environment for ensemble creation and professional development, and create unique experiences for audiences, inspired by open-air Elizabethan playhouses.
+Perchance Theatre continues to provide established and emerging artists an environment for ensemble creation and professional development, and create unique experiences for audiences, inspired by open-air Elizabethan playhouses.